HansolK/hansolk.github.io/_posts/2019-03-07-what-is-react.md

 title: What is React and why is it so popular?
 ---
 This is my very first post, and I am going to talk about REACT!
-If you are studying programming, you must come across this word!
-But what is it exactly? **Why** do people think it is so great?
+If you are studying programming, you should have already or will come across this word!
+But what is it exactly? *Why* do people think it is so great?

 ## ...so what is it?

-React is a javascript library for building user interface(frontend).
-I will put this way, you are becoming a good friend with 'JS' and sometimes, he makes your life a bit too complicated with all the rules and certain limit.
-You are getting a bit tired of all of his things, then one day, you met JS's new friend 'React'.
-React was typical popular kid that everyone likes, and he came tou you telling you all these tricks that he has to deal with the situation that you are going through with JS and said that he will help you out!
+React is a JavaScript library for building user interfaces (frontend).

+Think of it this way, imagine you are becoming good friends with 'JS' but he is a bit of a lazy friend and requires you to do all of the work.
+Over time you are getting a bit tired of this, then one day you meet JS's new friend 'React'.
+React is the older, wiser kid that knows a whole bunch of cool tricks to help make your life easier and has advice on how to deal with your other, lazier friend JS.
+React being the great friend not only offers to help make your life easier, but can help you become better at interacting with JS!

 What a great friend!
-Therefore, with React's help, you become even closer friend with JS!
-Happy ending.

-It might not be very helpful to you, but what I am trying to say is, with React, it will manage couple of things in a better way that JS couldn't.
+This may be a strange analogy, but what I am trying to say is React will not only make building interfaces a whole lot easier, but it will also make you a better JavaScript developer as well!

 I will show you some examples.

-## quick example
+## A quick example
-All I want is making a button and span so each time I press the button, I want to show the increased number next to the button.
-Have a go!
+Lets say, I want to make a simple counter, where each time a button is pressed, the counter increases.

 Click the 'increment' button!

 <iframe src="https://codesandbox.io/embed/jj0vxjy5v5?fontsize=14" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

-This is an example that I created using pure Javascript.
+This is an example that I created using just Javascript.
 ```javascript
   const wrapper = document.querySelector('.wrapper')
   const displayCount = document.createElement('span')